 Target Market Analysis -- Oral Presentation with Written Outline and PowerPoint Slides (110 points total)

-Basics: Each student will research a target market group of his or her choice, for example (but not limited to), seniors, teens, children, college students, pre-teens, Baby Boomers, Generation X, males, females, various income classes, various educational groups, blue collar, white collar, sports enthusiasts, snowboarders, heavy brand users, loyal consumers, various groups that listen to music, Maroon 5 fans, Californians, Texans, various geographic groups, Cambodians, Russians, coffee drinkers, various religious groups, Ford drivers, CEOs, animal lovers, physically-challenged individuals, opinion leaders, heart patients, nurses, gardeners, food lovers, movie goers, suppliers, manufacturers, wholesalers, retailers, Macy’s customers, etc., etc., etc. Choose a target group of interest to you, for which you can find sufficient information, i.e., around 15 references.
+Basics: Each student will research a target market group of his or her choice, for example (but not limited to), seniors, teens, children, college students, pre-teens, Baby Boomers, Generation X, males, females, various income groups, various educational groups, blue collar, white collar, sports enthusiasts, snowboarders, heavy brand users, loyal consumers, various groups that listen to music, Maroon 5 fans, Californians, Texans, various geographic groups, Cambodians, Russians, coffee drinkers, various religious groups, Ford drivers, CEOs, animal lovers, physically-challenged individuals, opinion leaders, vegetarians, heart patients, nurses, gardeners, food lovers, movie goers, suppliers, manufacturers, wholesalers, retailers, Macy’s customers, etc., etc., etc. Choose a target group of interest to you, for which you can find sufficient information, i.e., around 15 references.
 Sign up to reserve your choice as it must be cleared with Dr. Williams.
 Each target market will be researched by one person only.
 So, choose early.
 Content and format are according to your choice.
 Any of the content noted in Appendix B in our textbook would be excellent.
 Content might include items such as a description of the target market, geo-demographic or lifestyle characteristics of the group, the group’s buying behavior, degree of brand loyalty, how to market to the group, stereotyping that marketers need to avoid, what turns the group on or off, dollar purchasing power, media habits, sample ads or websites, trends in their purchasing, trends in the numbers of the group, positive and negative examples of marketing to this group, etc. Here are some references that will help you understand how a target analysis is done:

 The basic purpose of this assignment is to understand the diversity present among individuals.
 It is not meant as a tool for stereotyping, but rather as an opportunity to build awareness of and respect for differences, particularly from a marketing perspective.